-3 117 Travel Ban Contracting Ban Applicability The 12X Travel Ban applies to any expense paid by City funds with respect to travel to a 12X State by City employees, contractors or grantees, unless the travel purpose falls into one of 7 exemption categories.
+Travel Ban Contracting Ban Applicability The 12X Travel Ban applies to any expense paid by City funds with respect to travel to a 12X State by City employees, contractors or grantees, unless the travel purpose falls into one of 7 exemption categories.
 The 12X Contracting Ban applies solely to Contracts, Purchase Orders and Direct Vouchers that fall under Administrative Code Chapter 6 or Chapter 21.
-Exemptions City-funded travel to a banned state is exempt if it falls into one of the seven categories below: Travel is necessary for the enforcement of any state or City law; Travel is necessary for the defense of any legal claim against the City; Travel is required by law.
-Travel is required to meet contractual obligations incurred by the City.
-Travel is necessary for the protection of public health, welfare, or safety.
-Where the funding source of the Employee, Contractor or Grantee travel prohibits City from applying the 12X Travel Ban (e.g., Federal Funds).
-Employee, Contractor or Grantee travel that requires landing in or going through a 12X State to complete the travel.
-Chapter 21G Agreements Chapter 23 Agreements Employee Expenses and Reimbursements Contracts for the Investment of Trust Money Contracts for Underwriting Services Contracts Advertised, Solicited or Initiated prior to the Applicable Article's Operative Date Waiver Eligibility (documentation required) The travel ban cannot be waived .
+Exemptions City-funded travel to a banned state is exempt if it falls into one of the seven categories below: 1.
+Travel is necessary for the enforcement of any state or City law; 2.
+Travel is necessary for the defense of any legal claim against the City; 3.
+Travel is required by law.
+4. Travel is required to meet contractual obligations incurred by the City.
+5. Travel is necessary for the protection of public health, welfare, or safety.
+6. Where the funding source of the Employee, Contractor or Grantee travel prohibits City from applying the 12X Travel Ban (e.g., Federal Funds).
+7. Employee, Contractor or Grantee travel that requires landing in or going through a 12X State to complete the travel.
+Chapter 21G Agreements Chapter 23 Agreements Employee Expenses and Reimbursements Contracts for the Investment of Trust Money Contracts for Underwriting Services Contracts Advertised, Solicited or Initiated prior to the Applicable Article's Operative Date Waiver Eligibility (documentation required)The travel ban cannot be waived.
+The travel ban cannot be waived.
 Travel to a banned state may only occur if it is considered exempt.
-If a contract is not exempt, it can still be waived under the following circumstances: • Sole Source • Declared Emergency • Only One Responsive Contractor • Adverse Impact/Substantial Interest • Bulk Purchasing (i.e., Piggybacking) • Conflicting Grant Terms • SFPUC Bulk Water, Power and Gas
+If a contract is not exempt, it can still be waived under th following circumstances: Sole Source Declared Emergency Only One Responsive Contractor Adverse Impact/Substantial Interest Bulk Purchasing (i.e., Piggybacking) Conflicting Grant Terms

+• SFPUC Bulk Water, Power and Gas